 Above: Paeonia 'Bartzella', Paeonia 'Cora Louise', Paeonia 'Julia Rose'

-Of the different types of peonies, Intersectional Peonies have the best characteristics of all.
-The flowers and foliage are in perfect proportion to one another, taking the best from each of the parents, the tree (woody) and herbaceous peony.
 They bloom same time as herbaceous peonies from early to late June, but because they have so many buds they in bloom for longer, for up to 3 weeks or more.
 The flowers are big, and generally semi-double.
 They open from large, beautifully shaped buds into deep bowls that loosen as the flower ages.
 The blooms are sterile, which means they do not produce seed, but the large furry seedpods, despite being empty of seeds, are very attractive.
 At night each flower closes up for protection helping it to last longer.
 A bloom can last as long as 5 days, and many lower side buds.
 Overall an Intersectional peony can be in flower for up to 4 weeks, some 2 weeks longer than other types of peonies.
 I have also found a few varieties, such as P. ‘Bartzella’ producing the odd flower in autumn.

 In shape and growth Intersectional peonies look more like an herbaceous peony than a tree peony.
 Short in stature, most varieties form a dense mound.
 The leaves are large, leathery, deeply divided and glossy or mat in texture.
 They are carried on smooth woody stems and in autumn, long after the leaves of herbaceous peonies have shrivelled into a crumpled mess, they turn red then simply and elegantly drop off.
 I have yet to see any disease, including Peony Wilt, on any of the varieties we grow.